JeffTsengTwn/mediaplayer/README.md

 # mediaplayer
-This project implemented a simple media player.It's used Clip api to play music in wav format and AWT API to realize GUI interface.
+This project implemented a simple media player.It's used Clip API to play music in wav format and AWT API to realize GUI interface.